Mexborough & Swinton Times. April 6, 1923

-When the team´s turnaround, it was Denaby were the first to get away, Powell racing along merrily, but this offensive was repelled, and Bramley and driver gives some trouble to George Hill.
-They got past the half back and Briggs was given a last chance to reduce the heavy led against his side.
+When the team´s turned around, it was Denaby who were the first to get away, Powell racing along merrily, but this offensive was repelled, and Bramley and Driver gives some trouble to George Hill.
+They got past the half back and Briggs was given a last chance to reduce the heavy lead against his side.
 Matt Taylor, however, saw the danger, and succeeded in effecting a timely clearance.

 After 52 min, BURKINSHAW dashed through the room will defence, and scored Denaby´s fourth goal.

 The home forwards were certainly leading Drew, Ward and Johnson an awful life, and they showed no signs of becoming repentant.
-They had a great laugh amongst themselves when one after the other failed to turn to account quite a good chance from Powell, but they could afford to laugh and make up for the slip by ramming home.
-A fifth goal a few seconds later.
+They had a great laugh amongst themselves when one after the other failed to turn to account quite a good chance from Powell, but they could afford to laugh and make up for the slip by ramming home a fifth goal a few seconds later.
 This time it was Godfrey , who did the trick.
-Both Ian and Burkinshaw had now two goals to their individual credit.
+Both him and Burkinshaw had now two goals to their individual credit.

 “100 to 1, Denaby now!”
 Cried an old supporter, without any hope or fear of being taken on.